afroinnovate/afi_loadboard_api/README.md

 ## Dependencies

-This API has the following core dependencies:
+The Auth.API was created off of .NET 7 and has the following core dependencies:

 - `.NET Core SDK 3.1`: The software development kit for .NET Core.
 - `.NET 7`:
+- `Entity framework`: A micro ORM for .NET.
+It simplifies data access and is highly performant.
+- `Npgsql`: .NET data provider for PostgreSQL.
+- ... _(Include other specific packages or libraries as necessary)_

+The Auth.Min.API was created off of .NET 8 with minimal API and has the following core dependencies:

+- `.NET Core SDK 3.1`: The software development kit for .NET Core.
+- `.NET 8`:
-- `Dapper`: A micro ORM for .NET.
+- `Entity framework`: A micro ORM for .NET.
 It simplifies data access and is highly performant.
 - `Npgsql`: .NET data provider for PostgreSQL.
 - ... _(Include other specific packages or libraries as necessary)_
 ## Getting Started

 1. **Clone the Repository**